 The funding stream is: donor/foundation > NTCP > partner agency > quality childcare program.

-The partner agencies are: Athens Area Homeless Shelter, Interfaith Hospitality Network Athens, Prevent Child Abuse Athens’ Healthy Families program, Children First and Salvation Army.
+The partner agencies are: Athens Area Homeless Shelter, Interfaith Hospitality Network Athens, Prevent Child Abuse Athens’ Healthy Families program, Children First, Salvation Army and Project Safe.

 NTCP grants funds to these partner agencies to pay for childcare for their clients’ children below the age of four through one of two funding streams: Care for Kids and Hope for Babies.

 What is the difference between the Hope for Babies program and the Care for Kids program?

 Care for Kids provides short-term child care scholarships for families who are unemployed due to homelessness or other circumstances to purchase quality-certified child care for their children while they prepare for and seek employment.
 Once employed or in an approved training program, the parent usually qualifies for a federal child care subsidy through the CAPS program.